 by the Killers.

 I’ve never been the type to judge someone’s taste in music.
 That’s all it is: taste.
 Some people taste cilantro; some people taste soap.
 You love what you love.
 I never gatekeep.
 But I do feel like an old woman with a broom in her hand sometimes, demanding these young kids with their beep-boops and doot-doots to get the fuck off my lawn.

 I miss enjoying the musicianship of people getting numbers on the charts.
-Maybe my wildest dreams will come true and kids in garage bands will start hauling guitars and amps everywhere again.
-Vocalists will actually vocalize and not depend on the Autotune to make themselves sound pleasant.
+Maybe my wildest dreams will come true, and kids in garage bands will start hauling guitars and amps everywhere again.
+Vocalists will vocalize and not depend on the Autotune to make their sound pleasant.
 I dare any of these kids today to take on the Great American Songbook and see how far they make it.

 I’m still young; it may happen.
 But until then, don’t throw your love away, I could break your heart any day of the week, and We Are Family.
 Good night.